mohd-shameem-s/EvacGlow/README.md

-# 🔥 EVACGLOW: Smart Fire Detection and Evacuation System
+# 🔥 EVACGLOW: Real-Time Fire Detection and Safe Path Indicator

 EVACGLOW is an intelligent fire detection and evacuation guidance system designed to monitor environmental hazards such as flame, smoke, and temperature, and guide occupants toward safe evacuation paths using real-time sensors, visual indicators, and servo-controlled pathways.